guldarot/wholesalehub/README.md

 npm run build
 ```

-For Docker deployment, see the Docker Deployment section above.
+For Docker Deployment, see the Docker Deployment section above.